bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 If all you're doing is creating a cross-platform app, it may be worth waiting for this approach.

 I write about this a bit more in [Kobweb's README](https://github.com/varabyte/kobweb#what-about-multiplatform-widgets), in case you wanted to learn more about this.

 ### Vanilla Compose for Web

 Perhaps you've been burned by frameworks before.
-"Yeah buddy, Kobweb is nice, but I don't trust you.
-I'm just going to stick with Compose for Web *classic*".
+"Yeah buddy, Kobweb is nice, but I'm just going to stick with Compose for Web *classic*".

 That's fine with me!
 Just be aware, this post only scratched the surface of what Kobweb can do for you.
 Here's a fuller list of features to consider, since without Kobweb, you may need to implement some of them yourself: